 The Deimos prospect was spud in June 2002 by Transocean’s Deepwater Nautilus semi-submersible.
 It was discovered in September 2002 when SEPCO encountered with 248 true vertical net feet oil in multiple sands of the exploratory section and 287ft oil in the known producing field pays.

-The field is being developed in two phases.
-It is currently in phase II of its development.
+The field was developed in two phases.
 The objective behind the phased development is to realise short-term production while gathering information on future developments to mature the Deimos prospect in an efficient timeframe.

-Phase I operates at a peak capacity of 30,000 barrels of oil a day (bopd).
-It consists of a three-well subsea system tied back to the existing Mars tension leg platform (TLP) which has been operating since 1996.
+Phase one operates at a peak capacity of 30,000 barrels of oil a day (bopd).
+It consists of a three-well subsea system tied back to the existing Mars tension leg platform (TLP), which has been operating since 1996.

-Based on the positive results of the phase I appraisal data and production, SEPCO commenced the phase II development in April 2011.
+Based on the positive results of the phase one appraisal data and production, SEPCO commenced the phase two development in April 2011.

-The phase II is integrated with the ongoing development of Mars B project which involves construction of a second TLP known as Olympus to support the processing of oil drawn from eight Mississippi Canyon Blocks, including the Deimos deposit.
+Phase two is integrated with the ongoing development of Mars B project which involved construction of a second TLP, known as Olympus, to support the processing of oil drawn from eight Mississippi Canyon Blocks, including the Deimos deposit.

-Mars B was approved for development in September 2010 and is expected to be operational in 2015.
+Mars B was approved for development in September 2010 and became operational in February 2014.

 Mars tension leg platform (TLP) details

-The existing Mars TLP is stationed in Block 807.
-The TLP is 3,250ft tall and weighs approximately 36,500t.
-It houses a separation, dehydration, treatment facilities, a control room and an emergency response centre.
+Stationed in Block 807, the existing 3,250ft-tall Mars TLP weighs approximately 36,500t, and houses a separation, dehydration, treatment facilities; a control room; and an emergency response centre.

-Oil from the Mars platform is transported to the Clovelly storage facility in Los Angeles via a 116m long and 18/24-inch pipeline.
-The gas from the platform is carried to West Delta 143 via 14-inch pipeline.
+Oil from the Mars platform is transported to the Clovelly storage facility in Los Angeles via a 116m-long and 18/24in pipeline.
+The gas from the platform is carried to West Delta 143 via a 14in pipeline.

 Olympus TLP development phase

-Phase II development will capitalise on the SEPCO's proven concept of deep water TLPs.
-The Olympus TLP will be designed to process 100,000 bopd.
+The phase two development capitalised on the SEPCO’s proven concept of deep water TLPs.
+The Olympus TLP was designed to process 100,000bopd.

-The Olympus TLP will be installed 3,000ft deep in Block 807 and will be located 95 miles south of New Orleans, Louisiana.
-The platform will have the largest tendons ever built to date, measuring 290ft long and weighing 170,000lbs.
-Four tendons will be placed at each corner of the platform.
+The Olympus TLP was installed at a depth of 3,000ft in Block 807 and is located 95 miles south of New Orleans, Louisiana.
+The platform has the largest tendons ever built to date, measuring 290ft-long and weighing 170,000lb.
+Four tendons are placed at each corner of the platform.

-The TLP will be equipped with marine instrumentation system (MIS), a computer-based system enabling the platform operators to acquire, display and record data relating to the vessel, marine and environment.
+The TLP is equipped with marine instrumentation system (MIS), a computer-based system that enables the platform operators to acquire, display and record data relating to the vessel, marine and environment.

-The export pipelines of the Olympus TLP will be tied to the new upcoming platform C of the existing West Delta 143 hub.
+The export pipelines of the Olympus TLP are tied to the new upcoming platform C of the existing West Delta 143 hub.